Caitlyn Build Guide by Luther3000

-|||||Assuming you helped in the jungle, when you arrive in lane you should find the minions already fighting.
+|||||Assuming you helped your jungler, when you arrive in lane you should find the minions already fighting but none should have died yet.
 It's very important in bot lane to make sure that you push the lane by damaging minions slightly harder than your opponent does at level 1 to ensure that you gain more experience and reach level 2 first.
 This gives you a window of opportunity to play aggressively and zone out your opponents since you and your support will have two abilities and better stats.
 If you're unable to do this and your opponents reach level 2 first you must play cautiously until you can equalize the level disadvantage.|

 In general, the best strategy for farming minions is to allow them to fight until one is near death, and then pick them off with a single autoattack.
 This reduces how much your lane pushes, making it harder for enemies to gank and easier for allies.
 It also enables you to zone your opponent away from the minion waves much more easily if you get an advantage.
 However, another more aggressive strategy that works well with Caitlyn is to push continually up to the enemy tower by hitting minions with autoattacks or Qs - this makes it hard for your opponent to get last hits, allows you to harass them easily while they attempt to do so and puts pressure on the enemy team to respond to your push.

 |||||Whenever there are no minions that are on low health, you can and should be taking shots at your opponents instead.
 Caitlyn's range is the highest in the game and you should abuse it as much as you can for free damage.
 If you notice that your opponent is about to try to last hit a minion, hit him with an autoattack or two and consider following up with a Peacemaker.
 In general you should try to establish your dominance and make them afraid to even come close to the minions.
 Be careful not to do this too much right away, since enemy minions hurt a lot at early levels.|

-Hopefully you are winning your lane.
-If you feel like you're ahead, you should attempt to place three traps across the lane and stand on the minions or even between the minions and your opponents.
+|Hopefully you're winning the lane.
+If you feel like you're ahead, you can attempt to place traps across the lane and stand on the minions or even between the minions and your opponents.
 This forces them to navigate your traps and take free damage every time they attempt to get close to the farm.
-If someone walks into a trap, you have a free hit with Piltover Peacemaker and several autoattacks.
-If you're significantly ahead or some members of the enemy team are dead and your Jungler is nearby, you should attempt Dragon for a big global gold and experience bonus for your team.
+Regardless of whether you're ahead or behind, it's always a good idea to place a trap into brush your enemy controls to deny it to them.
+If someone walks into a trap, you have a free hit with Peacemaker and perhaps several autoattacks.
+If you're significantly ahead or some members of the enemy team are dead and your Jungler is nearby, you should attempt Dragon so you can get some nice buffs and begin stacking it up.|||||

 Example of how to zone with traps: